willkessler/jupytergraffiti/README.md

 ## Using Graffiti with ZERO installation

-You can skip installation entirely if you want, be using the Binder demo link above.
+You can skip installation entirely if you want, by using the Binder demo link above.
 Just upload whatever Notebook you want to add Graffiti to to the demo Jupyter Notebook server, activate Graffiti (see below), make some recordings, and then download the